Ex-basketball star Kobe Bryant, four others dead in helicopter crash

-(Reuters) - Retired basketball star Kobe Bryant and four other people died in a helicopter crash in Calabasas, California, on Sunday morning, the city of Calabasas reported.
+(Reuters) - Retired basketball star Kobe Bryant, a basketball prodigy and son of an NBA player who went on to win five championships with the Los Angeles Lakers, died in helicopter crash in California on Sunday, officials said.

-“It is with great sadness that we learn of the death of Kobe Bryant and four others in a helicopter crash in Calabasas.
-The aircraft went down in a remote field off Las Virgenes around 10:00 this morning.
-Nobody on the ground was hurt,” the city of Calabas said on Twitter.

 Bryant, 41, was known to use a helicopter for travel dating to his days as a star player for the Los Angeles Lakers, when he commuted to games in a Sikorsky S-76 chopper, the celebrity news website TMZ said.